Think about it: both Robin Kane and Trixie Belden lucked out. Not to mention the infamous Nancy Drew!

 Donna Parker in Hollywood

-Synopsis: On her way to Hollywood, Donna meets Bruce Maslin, a fun and handsome but irresponsible high school boy who keeps popping up during her stay at the home of her Uncle Roger and Aunt Adele (neeacute; Miss Fischer).
+Synopsis: On the aircraft on her way to Hollywood, Donna meets Bruce Maslin, a fun and handsome but irresponsible high school boy who continues to pop up during her stay at the home of her Uncle Roger and Aunt Adele (neeacute; Miss Fischer).
 While Donna tries to find out what happened to the missing Indian statuette she was supposed to bring to her uncle and aunt, she meets Mike Langley, a sweet but very serious boy who seems to do nothing but work; Linda Atkinson, the daughter of a famous screenwriter whose friendships seem to depend on how much money she has to throw fancy parties; and Jennifer Bristol, a girl devoted to her drawingand keeping some mystery about her mother a secret.

 Comments: Most of the characters introduced in this book will never appear again; we do see a familiar face not only in Uncle Roger and Aunt Adele, but in Ellie Townsend, who Donna meets for the day when her uncle and aunt take her on a trip up the coast.
 Of interest in this story are some of the tours Donna takes and which of the California landmarks are still there.
 Olvera Street and the Farmer's Market still exist, but Pacific Ocean Park is long gone.